JaninaMattes/janinamattes/README.md

 </div>

 ### Hi there and welcome to my GitHub page 👋
 My name is Janina and I am a master's student of Computer Science at the University of Munich.
-My focus lies in **machine learning**, **VR and game development** and I am currently learning about **high performance computing**.
+My focus lies in **machine learning**, **VR and game development** and I am currently learning about **high-performance computing**.
 I am passionate about robotics, science, learning and sharing my knowledge with others.
 You can see a full list of what I am up to on my [projects & portfolio](https://janinamattes.github.io/#profile) (currently a work in progress ⏳).

 ---

 **What do I do?**

 - 🔭 I’m currently (and constantly) working on my [personal website](https://janinamattes.github.io/#profile)
-- 🌱 I’m currently learning more about autonomous driving with [ROS 2](https://github.com/munichmotorsport) and how to solve drone flight with [Reinforcement Learning](https://github.com/JaninaMattes/Autonomous-Explorer-Drone).
+- 🌱 I’m currently learning more about autonomous driving and EKF SLAM with [ROS 2](https://github.com/munichmotorsport) and how to solve drone flight with [Reinforcement Learning](https://github.com/JaninaMattes/Autonomous-Explorer-Drone).
 I'm always trying to find better solutions to my project ideas.
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/janina-mattes/)

 ---